-R# Compliance with NERC's VSL Guidelines Guideline 1 Guideline 2 Guideline 3 Guideline 4 R1.
-Meets NERC's VSL guidelines - Severe: Missing most or all of the significant elements (or a significant percentage) of the required performance.
-There is a similar requirement in proposed IRO-008-1, Requirement R1.
-That VSL is not binary as is the one proposed for this requirement.
-It proposes a graduated situation based on a number of days missing from the analysis.
-In looking at the VSL for this requirement, the SDT decided that it was an all or nothing situation - one either did the proper analysis or it didn't.
-Therefore, it decided that the VSL for this requirement should be binary.
-Thus, the VSL in the proposed standard does not lower the level of compliance currently The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations.
+Category for "Binary" Requirements Is Not Consistent Guideline 2b: Violation Severity Level Assignments that Contain Ambiguous Language R1.
+Meets NERC's VSL guidelines - Severe: Missing most or all of There is an incremental aspect to the significant elements (or a significant percentage) of violation and the required performance VSLs follow the guidelines for incremental violations.
+There is a similar The proposed requirement in is similar to proposed IRO-008010-1, Requirement R1.
+That VSL is not binary as is the one The proposed for this requirement.
+It proposes VSLs are similar in that they build on a graduated situation scale based on a number of days missing from the analysis.
+In looking at the VSL for this requirement, the SDT decided that it was an all or nothing situation-one either did the proper analysis or it didn't.
+Therefore, it decided that the VSL for this requirement should be binaryparts of the requirement.
+Thus, the VSL in the proposed standard does not lower the level of compliance currently required by The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations.
 The proposed VSL uses the same terminology as used in the associated requirement, and is, therefore, consistent with the requirement.
 The VSL is based on a single violation and not cumulative violations.

-required by setting VSLs
+setting VSLs that are less

-that are less punitive than
+punitive than those

-those already proposed.
+already proposed.